weikleda/cs456s23/lab2/lab_2_description.md

 -------
 ## Write Verilog for x = a'b'+ ab
-1. Write structural verilog for the boolean logic expression x = a'b' + ab.
+1. Write structural verilog for the boolean logic expression `x = a'b' + ab`.
+File name should be `combo_eq`.
 2. Create the 'schematic' and verify it is the correct circuit.
-Recall `RTL analysis` -> 'Open Elaborated Design'
+Recall `RTL analysis` -> `Open Elaborated Design`
 3. Edit your verilog if necessary.
 4. Once your verilog and circuit are correct get screen captures for your report.
 5. Using the procedures learned in a prior lab, force values to create a timing diagram that demonstrates the circuit is functioning correctly.